saleor/saleor-dashboard/.changeset/two-zebras-check.md

 "saleor-dashboard": patch
 ---

-Now accounts are decoded with using an encryption key
+Now accounts are decoded using an encryption key